-Tough times in business call for tough measures and a cool head.
+Tough times in business call for radical actions and a cool head.

 With the rapid onset of COVD-19 in the last few months, you may be feeling a little overwhelmed.
 What will the next few months bring?
 We all are.
 And, to say these are tough times is, of course, an understatement.